 are, or, in accordance with this section, are deemed to be, the same as the rules of the State organisation relating to the corresponding subject matter; and

-“State organisation” means an organisation that is registered under Division 4 of Part II.
+State organisation means an organisation that is registered under Division 4 of Part II.

 (2) The rules of the State organisation and its counterpart Federal body relating to the qualifications of persons for membership are deemed to be the same if, in the opinion of the Full Bench, they are substantially the same.